Rooster-Warrior/analyzing-customer-churn/README.md

 ### 2. To use classification models to predict customers that would be at risk of churning, and offering insights to help the company prevent further churning.

 ## Executive Summary
+The data science team was asked by senior management to analyze customer churn.
+The overall goal of this project was to examine if identifying churned customers is a potential revenue source, and if it is what is the most effective way to predict which customers are likely to churn.

+The data was supplied from subscription data acquired by customer sign ups from 'telco_churn' database on Codeup SQL Server.
+Using 7043 customer entries, we built reproducible functions to acquire, prepare, explore and model customer data.
+The results can be found in "telco_customer_churn_predictions.csv" on the company google classroom server.

+An exploration of features important to predicting churn were two continuous variables: tenure and monthly charges.
+The categorical features that affected customer churn are contract type, internet service type, and online features (a derived column of whether the customer used online back up and online payments).
+Dependents and partner were two features that had a high variance in churned compared to retained customers, but they did not factor greatly in the predictive models.
+Interestingly there is a clear distinction in pricing differences between retained and churned customers with an $20 a month per customer difference on average.

+Using Random Forest, an advanced decision tree modeling algorithm, we were able to predict customer churn with an 80% success rate.
+Due to the high cost of acquisition of new customers we recommend focussing on reducing the occurrences of losing a customer who we have not labelled as a potential churn.

+There is a clear business case for focussing on reducing customer churn.
+We recommend focussing on month-to-month customers and trying to grow them into contracted customers.
+This can be achieved in two different ways: education through marketing, or redefinition of contract types.
+The education would focus on highlighting benefits of company products and services.
+Consequently, converting all month-to-month contracts into yearly contracts with a cancel anytime option may provide a psychological bump.
+Since most customers churn within the first 6 months, a value add of premium features for the first 6 months may also have the desired results.

+Recommendations:

+- Follow up calls and marketing materials sent to newly acquired month-to-month customers
+- Change all month-to-month customers to contract with no cancellation fee
+- Offer value add services for new month-to-month customers to reduce cancellations
+- Push internet services on phone only customers
+- Push fiber optic service on DSL customers
+- It may be worth seeing if we can improve the accuracy and recall of our model by using only month-to-month customers in data set.
+- If all else fails, offer discounts and credits to customers who remain with company for a year

 ## Requirements